 Here is an example of an electronic purchase request:

-You want the procurement system to populate the user department, address, etc. It avoids any redundant data entry and makes it easier to create purchase requests.
+The PO system populates the user’s department, address, etc. It avoids redundant data entry and makes it easier to create purchase requests.

 The vendor catalog greatly enhances the purchasing experience for employees.